drewdkavi/MLL/README.md

 	git clone https://github.com/drewdkavi/MLL

 Navigate to the repo and install the prerequistes:
-*Note, only NumPy, Cython & SciPy are actually required - the rest are just needed for comparisons between this library and sklearn's implemenatations and data-visualisation*
+*Note, only NumPy, Cython & SciPy are actually required - the rest are just needed for data-visualisation, and comparisons between this library and sklearn's implemenatations*

 	pip install -r requirements.txt